 Code Efficiency

-Leverage the @functools.cache decorator (enhanced in Python 3.13) to memoize pure functions without extra boilerplate.
-Profile py-spy to identify bottlenecks in pure Python loops.
+Leverage the @functools.cache decorator to memorize pure functions without extra boilerplate.
+Profile py-spy to identify bottlenecks in pure loops.

 Code Testing

-pytest 8.2 now supports parameterized fixtures that integrate seamlessly with type‑hinted fixtures, making test suites more maintainable.
-Combine with tox for multi‑Python environment testing.
+Pytest 8.2 now supports parameterized fixtures that integrate seamlessly with type‑hinted fixtures, making test suites more maintainable.
+Combine with tox for environmental testing.

 Key Takeaways

-- Adhering to PEP 8 and PEP 621 keeps Python projects maintainable.
+- Adhering to PEP 8 and PEP 621 keeps projects maintainable.

 - New caching decorators improve runtime performance.

-Choosing the right Python framework depends on project size, performance needs, and team expertise.
+Choosing the right framework depends on project size, performance needs, and team expertise.

 | Framework | Strengths (2025) | Typical Use Cases |